d-realblank/smart-waste-bin/bin-node/README.md

 ### Troubleshooting

-**Display not working:**
+**OLED Display not working:**
-- Verify TFT_eSPI library is properly configured
+- Verify U8g2 library is installed
 - Check board selection (must be ESP32)
+- Check I2C connections (SDA=21, SCL=22)
+- Try running I2C scanner to verify address (should be 0x3C)
-- Try example sketch: File → Examples → TFT_eSPI → 160x128 → TFT_Print_Test
+- Try example sketch: File → Examples → U8g2 → full_buffer → GraphicsTest

 **Sensor readings incorrect:**
-- Verify pin connections (TRIG=32, ECHO=33)
+- Verify pin connections (TRIG=GPIO13, ECHO=GPIO15)
-- Check sensor is receiving 5V power
+- Check sensor is receiving 3.3V power (HC-SR04 can work with 3.3V but 5V is better)
+- If readings are unstable, consider using a 5V HC-SR04 with a voltage divider on ECHO pin
 - Ensure no obstacles near sensor
 - Adjust BIN_HEIGHT_CM in config.h